jkmackie/means_and_outliers/README.md

 **Build intuition for harmonic, geometric, and arithmetic means.**
 ***

 We commonly summarize many numbers with a single number.
 The number is often an average.
+But, different averages with different properties.

-But, there are different averages.
-We will focus on the arithmetic mean, geometric mean, and harmonic mean.
+We will discuss the arithmetic mean, geometric mean, and harmonic mean.
 Each has a different sensitivity to outliers.
 And each has use cases.

-The **arithmetic mean** is the "average" the general public is familiar with.
+The **arithmetic mean** is the "average" everyone is familiar with.
 We have two numbers, 40 and 60:

 `Arithmetic mean = (40 + 60) / 2 = 50`